TNONTANT/Detecting-Stress-with-Wearable-Watch-Sensors/README.md

 *All instruction to use code has been commented inside function

-4. notebook.ipynb: Contain all content below
+4. `notebook.ipynb`: Contain all content below
 - Exploratory data analysis (EDA).
 - Feature extraction implementation.
 - Model train and test on original training set and SMOTE training set